Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 A business must register for VAT once its taxable turnover reaches the VAT registration threshold.
 If this is all brand new to you, watch our video guide to UK VAT below.

-Once they register for VAT, businesses must charge VAT on the taxable sales they make to customers.
+Once they register for VAT, businesses must charge their customers VAT on the taxable sales they make to customers, and then pass that amount on to HMRC.
+In that respect you’re basically acting as a VAT collector!
 This leaves you with a choice:

 • Keep your prices the same, and include the VAT: The amount you charge to your customer won’t change, but you’ll make less profit because you’ll have to pay the VAT out of the money you make.